 We are exposed to market risk related to changes in interest rates.
-As of June 30, 2018 and December 31, 2017, we had cash and cash equivalents of \$137.1 million and \$158.7 million, respectively, consisting primarily of money market funds.
+As of June 30, 2019 and December 31, 2018, we had cash and cash equivalents of \$105.4 million and \$120.7 million, respectively, consisting primarily of money market funds.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of United States interest rates.
-Due to the short-term duration of our investment portfolio and the low risk profile of our investments, an immediate 10% change in interest rates would not have a material effect on the fair market value of our portfolio.
+Due to the short-term duration of our investment portfolio and the low-risk profile of our investments, an immediate 10% change in interest rates would not have a material effect on the fair market value of our portfolio.

-Our long-term debt and our capital lease obligations bear interest at fixed rates.
+Our long-term debt bears interest at fixed rates.
 Any change in interest rates would have an immaterial impact on our financial statements.